Dear College Student:

 5. Career path, job and professional school search and after graduation plans

 It is advisable to start exploring jobs and schools you would like to apply to as early as you can so that you have the most important details about the schools, jobs on the market, application processes, amongst other necessary stuff.
 It is important that you have a variety after-graduation plans such that you prioritize them into A, B, C, D and even E; and as an international student, at least this will help you such that you have something to cling onto and doing to avoid being out of status.
 What is it you prioritize doing the most and why?
 Is it your plan A?
 And if it doesn’t work out then what’s the plan B and how will you attain it?
 If not what’s your plan C so on and so forth.. it needs a lot of thinking and also consultations with your mentors especially talking about this with your academic advisors and also sharing with your mentors or colleagues just to find out what worked for them and how did they go about choosing that route.
-For instance some may choose to go straight to graduate/professional school after graduation others may choose to take a year off and gain more experience in the fields they are interested in before they join schools afterwards for their masters, PhD’s, MD’s etc.
+For instance, students enrolled in finance programs should consider each step from class to internships to graduation to your job search and beyond.
+Some may choose to go straight to graduate/professional school after graduation others may choose to take a year off and gain more experience in the fields they are interested in before they join schools afterwards for their masters, PhD’s, MD’s etc.

 “If you have yet to fine-tune the exact types of jobs you want to seek, now is the time to develop a list.
 Schedule a meeting with your faculty adviser or a favorite professor and discuss and career paths.
 You should also consider scheduling a few informational interviews with key professionals in your field so you can pick their brains about different types of jobs and careers.
 You need direction if you want to find a job that you will enjoy; just having an idea of “something in marketing” will lead to a frustrating job-search.
 One of the major considerations at this point, and the subject of a short sidebar, is whether you plan to seek additional studies by applying to professional school rather than enter the job market.
 Assuming you are in the job-hunt, your other options include issues such as where you want to work and live (if you have preferences at all), the type of companies you want to work for (size, culture, ownership type), and specific industries you prefer” anonymous